bxiong97/now_evaluation/README.md

 #### Check data setup

+Note that this step is not actually computing the errors.
+It is simply checking whether error computation can be performed.
+If you are confident that your data and folder setup are already working, simply run `compute_error.py`.

 Before running the now evaluation,

-***1) check that the predicted meshes can be successfuly loaded by the used mesh loader by running***
+**1) Check that the predicted meshes can be successfuly loaded by the used mesh loader by running**
 ```
 python check_predictions.py <predicted_mesh_path>
 ```
 Running this loads the `<predicted_mesh_path>` mesh and exports it to `./predicted_mesh_export.obj`.
 Please check if this file can be loaded by e.g. [MeshLab](https://www.meshlab.net/) or any other mesh loader, and that the resulting mesh looks like the input mesh.

-***2) check that the landmarks for the predicted meshes are correct by running***
+**2) Check that the landmarks for the predicted meshes are correct by running**
 ```
 python check_predictions.py <predicted_mesh_path> <predicted_mesh_landmark_path> <gt_scan_path> <gt_lmk_path>
 ```
 Running this loads the `<predicted_mesh_path>` mesh, rigidly aligns it with the the scan `<gt_scan_path>`, and outputs the aligned mesh to `./predicted_mesh_aligned.obj`, and the cropped scan to `./cropped_scan.obj`.
 Please check if the output mesh and scan are rigidly aligned by jointly opening them in e.g. [MeshLab](https://www.meshlab.net/).

-Sample command:
+Sample command to check a single prediction:

 ```
 python check_predictions.py /home/yanfeng/github/now_evaluation/predicted_mesh_export.obj /home/yanfeng/github/DECA-cache/train/pretrain_multiframe/NOW_eval/step_00149600/FaMoS_180424_03335_TA/multiview_neutral/IMG_0041.npy /home/yanfeng/github/DECA-cache/datasets/now/NoW_Dataset/final_release_version/scans/FaMoS_180424_03335_TA/natural_head_rotation.000001.obj /home/yanfeng/github/DECA-cache/datasets/now/NoW_Dataset/final_release_version/scans_lmks_onlypp/FaMoS_180424_03335_TA/natural_head_rotation.000001_picked_points.pp